isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2646.md

 ---
-title: Flavor Customer Relationship Management System Version 1 - Advanced Mode 1
+title: Royal Management Services XERO ACCOUNTING - Subscription+Setup
 permalink: /productivity-solutions-grant/solutionrepo/solution2646
 ---

 ### Description

-Flavor CRM is a robust solution for keeping tracking of leads, conversion and managing experience of your customers.
-Our platform has been designed EdTech Businesses and can be used by any organisation in training business.
+Royal Management Services (S) Pte Ltd has been accredited as a XERO's Bronze partner from 2018 to July 2021 and had been promoted to XERO Silver Partner from July 2021.

+We provide a complete range of comprehensive services which includes Book-Keeping, Financial Reporting, Payroll and Taxation.

+The packages we offered are, Xero Subscription,Setup,Training,Migration; to cater to different needs of different individual company.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/FLAVOR_20210268_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/ROYAL_MANAGEMENT_20210283_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria